Mount Kenya: Walking routes

-Accommodation

-Accommodation on Mount Kenya ranges from very basic to luxurious.
-The more luxurious lodges are found on the lower slopes, in and around the forest.

-These lodges have hotel-style accommodation, often with log fires and hot running water.
-Many offer guided walks and other activities such as fishing and birdwatching.

-The huts higher on the mountain are more basic.
-Most have several bunkrooms with beds, and also offer somewhere to rest, cook and eat.
-Some also have running water.
-A few huts are very basic bothies and offer only a space to sleep that is sheltered from the weather.
-Beds in the huts can be reserved at the park gates.

-Camping is allowed anywhere in the National Park, but it is most encouraged around the huts to limit environmental impact.
-It is possible for campers to use the communal spaces in the huts for no extra fee.

 Etymology

-The origin of the name Kenya is not clear, but perhaps linked to the Kikuyu, Embu and Kamba words Kirinyaga, Kirenyaa and Kiinyaa which mean "God's resting place" in all three languages.
+The origin of the name Kenya is not clear but perhaps linked to the Kikuyu, Embu, and Kamba words Kirinyaga, Kinyaga and Kiinyaa which mean "God's resting place" in all three languages.

-In the 19th Century, the German explorer, Ludwig Krapf, recorded the name as both Kenia and Kegnia believed by some to be a corruption of the Kamba version.
+In the 19th Century, the German explorer, Ludwig Krapf, recorded the name as both Kenia and Kegnia, assumed by some to be a corruption of the Kamba version.

-Others however say that this was on the contrary a very precise notation of the correct African pronunciation /ˈkɛnjə/.
+Others however claim that this was on the contrary a very precise notation of the correct African pronunciation /ˈkɛnjə/.